Revisiting Panel Data Discrete Choice Models with Lagged Dependent Variables: Empirical Illustration

-In addition, we control a (location) dummy variable $\text{GCC}_{it}$ indicating if individual $i$ lives in a major city/greater capital city in year $t$.
-This variable is included to control the accessibility to private hospital services. $I_{it}$ is standardized\footnote{ Subtract the sample mean from each individual value and then divide the difference by the standard deviation.} annual household disposable income using all the sample in the survey, which serves as the continuous regressor with rich enough support required for point identification. $\epsilon _{it}$ and $\alpha _{i}$ are, respectively, the usual idiosyncratic error and unobserved heterogeneity in fixed effects panel data models.
-Tables \ref{tab_def} and \ref{tab_sum} provide definitions and summary statistics of all variables, respectively.\footnote{ Incomes in different years are expressed in the 2011 Australian dollar, and the standardization is done before dropping missing data.} Note that some observations are dropped due to missing information in other variables, so the standard deviation of $I_{it}$ reported in Table \ref{tab_sum} is not exactly 1.
+We also include a (location) dummy variable $\text{GCC}_{it}$ that indicates whether individual $i$ lives in a major city/greater capital city in year $t$.
+This variable is included to control the accessibility to private hospital services.
+Tables \ref{tab_def} and \ref{tab_sum} provide definitions and summary statistics of all aforementioned variables, respectively.
+Note that some observations are excluded due to missing information in other variables, so in Table \ref{tab_sum}, $I_{it}$ does not have an exact zero mean and unit standard deviation.